anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 01 - Igniting Our App.md

 ## _Node Modules_
+> `node_modules` is the directory that contains all installed npm packages required by a React application, including both direct and indirect dependencies.

 - It contains all the code that we fetched from **_NPM_**
 - It has _**actual data of dependencies**_ that our project needs and that's why it is **_Huge_**

+### Why Is node_modules So Huge?

+Because it includes:

+- Your dependencies
+- Their dependencies
+- And their dependencies… <br>
+  ➡️ This creates a deep dependency tree

 ## _Transitive dependency_
 A transitive dependency is one not imported directly into the project at hand, but instead imported by a direct dependency or another transitive dependency.